JordiTorresUdacity/deep-reinforcement-learning/report.md

 # PROJECT REPORT

-Below is described detail of the learning algorithm and the main components:
+Below is described the learning algorithm and the main components in my implementation:

 ## Agent